cacophony-wj/LeS/BODYSLIDE.md

 17. Navigate over to _Genitals_.
 18. Adjust that bad boy as you see fit.
 19. Open your inventory and drop it on the ground.
-20. Open the console again and type tfc a final time.

-It should automatically appear when appropriate (Amorous Adventures scenes are the worst for this).
+20. It should automatically appear when appropriate (Amorous Adventures scenes are the worst for this).
+21. If you want to be a futa that's cool, but this particular schlong never unequips after a sex scene and can't have armor equipped over it, so there's that.
+You might want to take a look at _Cupid_ (another Wabbajack list) instead!
+24. Open the console again and type tfc a final time.

-If you are male, the above steps can also be used to customize your own schlong.
+If you are male, the _Genitals_ section of _RaceMenu_ can be used to customize your "real" schlong as well.

 Unfortunately I've not matched the equippable schlong to the Demoniac skin yet.
 It looks pretty off.
 But it's still better than Calyps.